graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A curried wrapper around Number.prototype.toFixed.
+A curried wrapper around `Number.prototype.toFixed`.
 Takes the number of digits after the decimal point (which should be between 0 and 20), and a number.
 Returns a string representing the number but with the specified number of places after the decimal point.

 #### Examples ####
     funkierJS.toFixed(2, 1); // => "1.00"